QOS: A Quantum Operating System: Error Mitigator

-Lastly, in the qubit reuse category, we implement the \textit{QubitReusePass}, which ``compacts'' multiple logical qubits into one to reduce the QIR's size \cite{hua2023caqr, decross2022qubitreuse, sadeghi2022quantum}.
-This process, however, increases the QIR's depth; therefore, the tradeoff, in this case, is between QIR size and depth.
-To restrict the depth increase, we use qubit reuse as a last resort to achieve the user's size requirement ($s$) or to render the Qernel executable by at least one QPU in the system.
+\coloredText{On the other hand, qubit reuse (also referred to as recycling) reduces qubit requirements by reusing physical qubits after resetting them \cite{hua2023caqr, decross2022qubitreuse, jiang2024qubit}.
+Once a qubit's role in computation is complete, it is measured, reset to a known state (typically $\ket{0}$), and reassigned to another logical qubit later in the circuit.
+This approach enables more efficient use of limited hardware resources and allows execution of larger circuits than the QPU's qubit limit.} This method, however, increases the \coloredText{circuit depth (i.e., execution duration)}, which can lead to quantum decoherence errors (\S~\ref{sec:background:foundations}); therefore, the tradeoff, in this case, is between circuit size and runtime.
+To restrict the runtime increase, we use qubit reuse as a last resort to render the Qernel executable by at least one QPU in the system \coloredText{(i.e., the optimized Qernel fits at least one QPU's size constraints)}.

-\myparagraph{Optimization Workflow} Figure \ref{fig:qernel_optimizer} shows the default optimization workflow for the refined QIR of a QAOA circuit (\S~\ref{sec:background:101}) with 7 qubits and 12 gates.
-The optimizer aims to achieve a maximum QIR size $s=2$ with an allowed budget $b=3$.
+\myparagraph{Workflow example} Figure \ref{fig:qernel_optimizer} shows the pre-processing workflow for a QAOA circuit (\S~\ref{sec:background:101}) with 7 qubits and 12 gates.
+The pre-processor aims to achieve a maximum Qernel size of two qubits with a budget of $b=3$.
 To achieve this, it takes the following steps:

-\textbf{Step 1:} The optimizer calls the \textit{HotspotNodePass} pass on the refined QIR to find a hotspot node.
-The pass identifies $q_3$ as a hotspot with a degree of 6 gates (Figure \ref{fig:qernel_optimizer}, (a)).
+\textbf{Step 1:} The pre-processor applies analysis to identify a hotspot node, in this case, $q_3$ is a hotspot with a degree of 6 gates (Figure \ref{fig:qernel_optimizer}, (a)).

-\textbf{Step 2:} The optimizer applies the \textit{QubitFreezingPass} to remove $q_3$ and its gates.
-The new refined QIR size is 6 qubits with 6 gates.
+\textbf{Step 2:} Then, the pre-processor removes $q_3$ and its gates \coloredText{with qubit freezing}.
+The new Qernel size is 6 qubits with 6 gates.
 Then, it updates the budget to $b=b-m$, where $m=1$ is the number of qubits frozen (Figure \ref{fig:qernel_optimizer}, (b)).

-\textbf{Step 3:} The optimizer applies either gate or wire cutting.
-To do so, it first computes the expected cost $c_{gate}, c_{wire}$, respectively, to achieve a circuit of size $s=2$, and selects the one with the lowest cost $c_{min}=min(c_{gate}, c_{wire})$.
-In this case, the cost for gate cutting is lower, so it applies the \textit{GateCuttingPass} on 2 gates and updates the budget to $b=0$.
-The new refned QIR size is two fragments of 3 qubits and 4 gates each (Figure \ref{fig:qernel_optimizer}, (c)).
+\textbf{Step 3:} Next, the pre-processor applies circuit cutting on two gates and updates the budget to $b=0$.
+The new Qernel consists of two fragments, each with a size of 3 qubits and 4 gates (Figure \ref{fig:qernel_optimizer}, (c)).

-\textbf{Step 4:} Since $b=0$ but $s_{QIR}>s$, the optimizer applies the \textit{QubitReusePass} to achieve $s=2$.
-The pass identifies qubits $q_0,q_1$ as reusable and applies measurement and reset to them.
-The final refined QIR now has two fragments of $s=2$ and 4 gates (Figure \ref{fig:qernel_optimizer}, (d)).
+\textbf{Step 4:} Since $b=0$, the pre-processor applies qubit reuse to achieve a size of 2 qubits and identifies qubits $q_0,q_1$ as reusable. \coloredText{In the Figure, $M\ket{0}$ denotes measurement and reset to the $\ket{0}$ state}.
+The final Qernel now has two fragments of 2 qubits and 4 gates (Figure \ref{fig:qernel_optimizer}, (d)).